- Cheap Travel

 Maspalomas is easy to get to by catching a bus from Playa del Cura and other resort towns along the south.
 The number 1, 70 and 90 heading towards Las Palmas will all stop there.

-Eating in Playa del Cura
+Where to eat in Playa del Cura

 To keep your trip as budget friendly as possible, you will ideally want to book accommodation with a kitchen.
 There is a Spar by the main roundabout which has a lot to choose from when you do your food shop.
 Not everyone wants to cook on holiday, I get it, but even buying some coffee, milk, bread/cereals and having breakfast in your apartment can save you a lot of money.
 We ate out for one meal a day and had the rest of our meals at our apartment.
 With a view like the one we had, it was really quite special enjoying a bottle of wine on the balcony with some tapas style food.

 Playa del Cura is perfect for anyone wanting a relaxing family holiday with little ones.
 The island has great weather all year round, so perfect for a winter escape.
 Flights to Gran Canaria can be found for a great price (see what you can find using our search feature!) and accommodation is very reasonably priced.
-Check out
+Check out the place we stayed as the price was great, the view was amazing and it is ideal for a small family.

 Some of the links in this article are affiliate links.
 We only promote things we genuinely love – Jen